tshihab07/Client-Management-System/README.md

 #### 1. Authentication Flow
 1. User submits credentials via the Login Page.
-2. `auth.py` verifies the username and compares hashed passwords using `security.py`.
+2. Verify the username and compares hashed passwords
 3. Upon success, a JWT token is generated and stored in a secure `access_token` cookie.
-4. Middleware in `main.py` validates this cookie for all protected routes.
+4. Middleware validates this cookie for all protected routes.

 #### 2. Transaction/Payment Flow
 1. User initiates payment for a client.
-2. `transactions.py` (POST) receives the amount.
+2. receives the amount (POST).
 3. System fetches current client data, increments `paid`, decrements `due`, and updates `payment_status`.
 4. A new entry is appended to the `payment_history` array within the client document.
 5. Redirects user to the updated view.